PhilippeRoland/bouchonnr_springboot/README.md

 ## Other improvements
 It's in TODO comments, but @Valid on entity classes is not working - one can create ratings with score <0 or >5 for example.
 This needs investigating before app is opened to the public

+Many key properties, namely datasource URL and passwords, need to be turned into appropriately secured environment variables for proper CI/DF to be possible